koenderks/jfa/README.md

 [![Lifecycle: stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://lifecycle.r-lib.org/articles/stages.html#stable)

-The `selection()` function takes a data frame and performs statistical sampling according to one of three algorithms: fixed interval sampling, cell sampling, or random sampling in combination with either record (attributes) sampling or monetary unit sampling (MUS).
+The `selection()` function is used to perform statistical selection of audit samples.
+It offers flexible implementations of the most common audit sampling algorithms for attributes sampling and monetary unit sampling.
 The function returns an object of class `jfaSelection` which can be used with associated `summary()` and `plot()` methods.
 The input for the `size` argument can be an object of class `jfaPlanning` as returned by the `planning()` function.

 *Full function with default arguments:*